Asian Kung-Fu Generation: 2015–2017: Wonder Future and Sol-fa 2016

 In 2016, the band released three singles that used as theme song for movie and anime.
 "Right Now" for theme song 2016 film, Pink and Gray, while the re-recording of "Re:Re:" and "Blood Circulator" used as opening theme song for Erased and Naruto Shippuden respectively.
 To celebrate their 20th anniversary live, they re-recorded Sol-fa and held tour with setlist contain all songs from Sol-fa.
 In 2017, they released their tribute album AKG Tribute, box-set AKG Box –20th Anniversary Edition– that contains their album from Hōkai Amplifier to Wonder Future and released live DVD and Blu-ray, Eizo Sakuhin Shu Vol.13.
-They also released single "Kōya o Aruke" and was used as the theme song for the 2017 anime film, Night Is Short, Walk On Girl.
+They also released single "Kōya o Aruke" and was used as the theme song for the 2017 anime film, The Night Is Short, Walk On Girl.
 In July 2017, they held tour in USA and South America.
 In December 2017, they toured with Feeder and performed a new song called "Sleep", written by Feeder.